FuelLabs/fuel-connectors/.changeset/fifty-beers-cross.md

 "@fuels/react": minor
 ---

-Improve connectors list on mobile.
+feat: when it's mobile, keep in the list only connectors that work on mobile env